 IFRS vs. US GAAP

-The largest difference between the US GAAP and IFRS is that IFRS is principle-based while GAAP is rule-based.
-Rule-based frameworks are more rigid and allow less room for interpretation, while a principle-based framework allows for differences of interpretation.
+The largest difference between the US GAAP (Generally Accepted Accounting Principles) and IFRS is that IFRS is principle-based while GAAP is rule-based.
+Rule-based frameworks are more rigid and allow less room for interpretation, while a principle-based framework allows for more flexibility.

 There are pros and cons to both approaches, depending on how they are used.
-For example, using a standard that fits within a “rule” but clearly does not represent the principle behind the standard is a downside of GAAP.
-While conversely, taking an overly liberal interpretation of standards is a downside of IFRS.
+For example, using a standard that fits within a “rule” but that clearly does not represent the principle behind the standard can be a downside of the GAAP.
+While conversely, taking an overly liberal interpretation of standards is a potential drawback to the IFRS.

 Check out our free accounting courses here.

-Thank you for reading the CFI guide to IFRS standards.
-To keep learning and developing your career as a financial analyst, these additional resources will be helpful:
+Thank you for reading CFI’s guide to IFRS Standards.
+To keep learning and developing your career as a financial analyst, these additional CFI resources will be helpful: